 3. Start With Subjects That Don't Intimidate You

-The worst thing that could ever happen to a shy photographer is jump in the freezing waters of talking with strangers.
+The worst thing that could ever happen to a shy photographer is to jump in the freezing waters of talking with strangers.
 Although some think this is a good idea, I think it can go both ways as it can be a good way to start with people photography or it can even be an experience that would make you never want to do it again.

 It's best to start with your friends, family, and people you trust.
 Babies and kids are even better since you won't feel intimidated by them.
 Ask them to pose for you.
-Make it clear to them that you’re practicing doing portraiture.
+Make it clear to them that you’re practising doing portraiture.
 Setting their expectations will help you breathe a bit since they will know they are just your guinea pigs.
 This is the perfect opportunity to practice what you've been researching.
-If you want candid shots, tell them what you plan to do so they can support your endeavor.
+If you want candid shots, tell them what you plan to do so they can support your endeavour.
 From there, you can experiment on how to direct poses and make subjects feel confident because you yourself are comfortable with them.

 4. Shoot With Groups

 While you can go right ahead and shoot on your own, an option that really helped me out and perhaps will be good for others to do is to shoot with a group.
-Gather a couple of your friends for a photo-shoot, join your camera-club when they organize a trip, or sign up for a photo walk in your area.
+Gather a couple of your friends for a photo-shoot, join your camera-club when they organize a trip or sign up for a photo walk in your area.
 Taking a class is also good since it gives you a bit more confidence to take photos since everyone is learning together.
 Shooting with others will give you a boost of courage and you can even take photos of each other for additional practice.

 5. Always Build Trust

 A fair level of trust between the subject and photographer is needed in every kind of people photography.
 The foundation of great posed portraits is trust.
 That is why it is best to start with people you know.
 They are comfortable with you because they know you and trust you.
 But even candid shots work this way.
 When strangers feel they could somehow trust you, they too become relaxed and confident in your presence.
-Strangers don’t like suspicious looking people taking their photos.
+Strangers don’t like suspicious-looking people taking their photos.
 They need to be able to feel safe before you can shoot with ease.
-That is why tip number 1 works, because acting confident seems to make one look more trustworthy.
+That is why tip number 1 works because acting confident seems to make one look more trustworthy.